WHITE DRAGON

 Real Name: Unrevealed

-Affiliations: agent of the Council of Nine; Shara-Lee; his troops (Commander Kreol, Davina, T'Zin)
+Affiliations: Council of Nine, Shara-Lee, his troops (including Commander Kreol, Davina, T'Zin)

-Enemies: Avengers (Captain America), Falcon, Iron Man (Tony Stark), Shara-Lee's father, the United Nations
+Enemies: Avengers (Captain America/Steve Rogers, Goliath/Clint Barton, Thor/Odinson), Falcon (Sam Wilson), Iron Man (Tony Stark), Shara-Lee's father, the United Nations

 Aliases: "He Who is a Coward" <translation of White Dragon>

-Base of Operations: a submarine, apparently based in the East River while in the USA
+Base of Operations: Mobile in his submarine, apparently based in the East River while in the USA

 First Appearance: Iron Man I#39 (July, 1971)

-(Iron Man I#39 + 40 (fbs) - BTS) - At some point in the past, the man who would become the White Dragon served as a scientist in a Chinese(?) organization known only as the Council, or the Nine.
-While the scientist was known to be quite brilliant, his abilities--or more specifically his ability to handle his own talents--was called in question by one of the Council.
+(Iron Man I#39 + 40 (fbs) - BTS) - Although his origins were largely unrevealed, at some point in the past, the man who would become the White Dragon served as a scientist in a Chinese(?) organization known only as the Council, or the Nine.
+While the scientist was known to be quite brilliant, his abilities--or more specifically his ability to handle his own talents--were called in question by one of the Council, and he was considered to be a coward.
 As a result, the scientist lost face and went into self-imposed exile until he could prove himself.
 He was joined by Shara-Lee, his lover and the daughter of the man who had denounced him.

-However, not much later, Stark donned his Iron Man armor out of habit, which weakened the transmission being sent into his mind by the White Dragon.
-Stark discovered that he was somehow being manipulated, and he traveled in his Iron Man armor to the source of the transmissions.
-The White Dragon detected both his loss of control of Stark, and Iron Man's approach.
-He sent some of his armored agents to attack Iron Man, who was still in a mental fog from the weak transmissions.
-Iron Man was defeated by the armored agents, but before they could bring him back to the Dragon, they were attacked by Iron Man's allies, the Avengers.
-The agents fled from the Avengers, and Iron Man left to try to figure out what was going on with him.
+However, not much later, Stark donned his Iron Man armor and flew toward Avengers Mansion; but wearing the armor weakened the transmission being sent into his mind by the White Dragon, although Stark still suffered from a headache.
+Meanwhile, the White Dragon detected both his loss of control of Stark, and Iron Man passing overhead on his submarine's monitors, so he sent some of his armed agents to attack Iron Man, who was still in a mental fog from the weak transmissions.
+Iron Man was defeated by the armored agents, but before they could take him back to the Dragon, they were attacked by Iron Man's allies, the Avengers and the Falcon.
+After a short battle, the Dragon's agents fled from the Avengers, and Iron Man left as well, wondering if there was some connection between his headaches and the squad which attacked him.

-Figuring that his efforts with Stark were a failure, the White Dragon triggered the destruction of the device he had implanted in Stark's skull, which would also destroy Stark.
-Blunted by the Iron Man armor, the signal's destruction of the device did not kill him, but merely knocked him unconscious.
-However, he was in mid-flight at the time, and he dropped to the ground, where he was recovered by his ally, Kevin O'Brian.
-The White Dragon's monitors observed as Iron Man dropped from the sky when he triggered the device, and he correctly reasoned that Stark actually was Iron Man.
+Figuring that his efforts with Stark were a failure, the White Dragon triggered the destruction of the device he had implanted in Stark's skull, which would also kill Stark.
+But blunted by the armor, the signal's destruction of the device did not kill Iron Man, and merely knocked him unconscious while he was in mid-flight over the Stark Industries complex; Iron Man dropped to the ground, where he was recovered by his ally, Kevin O'Brien.
+The White Dragon observed on his monitors that Iron Man dropped from the sky when he triggered the device in Stark, and he correctly reasoned that Stark actually was Iron Man.

-(Iron Man I#40) - The White Dragon's agents planted a nuclear weapon in the East River by the UN Building, with which he planned to destroy the council present at Stark's meeting.
-However, Stark knew something was awry with the weapons plans of which had no memories of creating, and so he cancelled his meeting with the UN.
+(Iron Man I#40) - The White Dragon's agents planted a nuclear bomb in the East River by the UN Building, with which he planned to destroy the committee present at Stark's meeting.
+However, Stark knew something was awry with the weapons blueprints of which he had no memories of creating, and so he cancelled his meeting with the UN.
 The White Dragon then tried to take control of Stark anew, but found him in his Iron Man armor.
 The Transcriber's power had been drained from its recent use, and was ineffective at penetrating the armor at so great a distance.

-Shara-Lee then showed Iron Man a video image of Stark Industries, which showed the plant blowing up.
-She figured that Stark's technicians had somehow located and triggered the weapon that they had forced him to design.
+Shara-Lee then presented to Iron Man a video image of Stark Industries, which showed the plant blowing up.
+She figured that Stark's technicians had built and triggered the weapon from the blueprints that they had forced upon Stark.
 Laughing at this victory over Stark, Shara-Lee cared little that Iron Man had maneuvered himself close enough to disable the detonation device for the bomb by the UN Building.
 Iron Man then took off to see if he could save anyone at his plant.

-The White Dragon, having heard Shara-Lee mocking him and calling him her dupe, decided there was only one way to regain his self-respect.
-He triggered the submarine's self-destruct mechanism, killing both he and Shara-Lee.
+The White Dragon, having heard Shara-Lee mocking him and calling him her dupe, decided there was only one way to regain his self-respect: He triggered the submarine's self-destruct mechanism, killing both himself and Shara-Lee.

-Iron Man returned to Stark Industries, to find that O'Brien had found the White Dragon's spy cameras, and had faked the explosion in order to draw out the saboteurs.
+Iron Man returned to Stark Industries, to learn that O'Brien had found the White Dragon's spy cameras, and had faked the explosion with simulated film footage in order to draw out the saboteurs.

 Comments: Created by Gerry Conway and Herb Trimpe.